 Included in this tour is a visit to Ston, a small town divided into two parts and connected by impressive fortifications.
 Ston – and its smaller sister settlement known as Mali Ston – are situated on the entry point to the Peljesac Peninsula on the southern Croatian Adriatic coastline.
 Historically, Ston was an important salt producing town, strategically positioned along the shore and aligned with important trade routes.
 The town was so significant for the Ragusa Republic that they ordered one of the longest fortifications in Europe to be built here – a 3.4 mile defense wall which is still standing today.
 The salt production also continues to this day and Ston has since evolved into a popular foodie destination, renowned for it exquisite locally-sourced mussels and oysters.

 The price of this excursion is included for those guests on all of our Villa Signature Tailor Made Holiday Packages.
 The price below stands for those who would like to book this tour independently of our Tailor made packages.

-- Kotor, a perfectly preserved medieval town and UNESCO site
+Tour of Kotor, a beautifully preserved medieval town

 Traditional Montenegran lunch at a seafront restaurant in Budva